N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Nick R: I appreciate that everyone was on time and was able to work through the late hours during our last meeting.

    Jeysen A: Each team member was involved in completing their portion of the user cases and user stories.

+   Tyler C: The level of teamwork this group has been able to utilize, even when meeting at later hours.
+Special thanks to Nick P for facilitating our team's cohesion, and for brainstorming ideas                  about our project.

 3. Successes